PhantomClient/ProjectLighthouse/README.md

 Project Lighthouse is a clean-room, open-source custom server for LittleBigPlanet.
 This is a project conducted by the [LBP Union Ministry of Technology Research and Development team](https://www.lbpunion.com/technology).

-This is a fork for [Project Lighthouse](https://github.com/LBPUnion/ProjectLighthouse) mainly dedicated towards the building section that they didn't create a tutorial yet as of March 4th-6th, 2022.
+This is a fork for [Project Lighthouse](https://github.com/LBPUnion/ProjectLighthouse) mainly dedicated towards the building section which wasn't created yet as of March 4th-6th, 2022.

 ## Building